Tecktron/timeservice/README.md

 ## How to Use

 ### Get the time
-To get the time in UTC (the default time zone) just make a request to the `/` endpoint
+To get the time in UTC (the default time zone) just make a request to the `/` endpoint (I.E., `http://localhost:8182/`)

 To get the time in a different time zone just make a request to the name of the time zone.
 For example, to get the time of New York, request the `/America/New_York` time zone.
+(I.E., `http://localhost:8182/America/New_York`)

 ### Get time zones
-To get the list of supported time zones, make a request to the `/timezones` endpoint.
-The output can be controlled using the _HTTP Accept_ header.
-Supported types are: JSON (application/json), HTML (text/html), CSV with header (text/csv) and plain text (text/plain) as default.
+To get the list of supported time zones, make a request to the `/timezones` endpoint (I.E., `http://localhost:8182/timezones`).

+The output type can be controlled using the _HTTP Accept_ header.
+Supported types are:
+- JSON: *application/json*
+- HTML: *text/html*
+- CSV with header: *text/csv*
+- Text (default): *text/plain*

 ### Filtering time zones
 You can filter time zones in two ways: